CDL executive chairman Kwek Leng Beng moves to sack son Sherman as group CEO over attemped boardroom 'coup'

 The move, according to Mr Kwek, indicated a pre-planned effort by his son and other directors to consolidate control.

-Tensions escalated further when Mr Kwek sought his son Sherman Kwek’s removal as group CEO on Feb 8, citing his role in what he called a series of governance failures.
-The board, now led by Philip Lee, opposed the move.
+Tensions escalated further when Mr Kwek sought his son Sherman Kwek’s removal as group CEO on Feb 8, citing his role in what he called "the latest of a long series of missteps".
+The board, now led by Mr Philip Lee, opposed the move.

-The elder Kwek pointed to past business missteps under Mr Sherman Kwek's leadership, including a S$1.9 billion loss from CDL's investment in Chinese developer Sincere Property in 2020 and poor returns from UK property ventures.
+The elder Kwek pointed to past business decisions under Mr Sherman Kwek's leadership that have "put CDL in a precarious position", including a S$1.9 billion loss from CDL's investment in Chinese developer Sincere Property in 2020 and poor returns from UK property ventures.
 CDL's share price has also underperformed since Sherman Kwek took over in 2018, he said.

+At the start of the younger Kwek's tenure in January 2018, CDL's share price was around S$12.18.
+Shares closed at S$5.12 on Monday and a trading halt was called on Tuesday morning before markets opened.
+The last time CDL's share price went below S$5.12 was in February 2009, when it fell to S$4.68.

 "As a father, firing my son was certainly not an easy decision," said Mr Kwek.